AdobeDocs/workfront.en/help/quicksilver/review-and-approve-work/proofing/reviewing-proofs-within-workfront/review-a-video-proof-in-proofing-viewer.md

 If you cannot use a proofing viewer as described in this section, consult your Workfront administrator.

-## Change the unit of measurement of the timeline
+## Change the unit of measurement of the timeline {#change-the-unit-of-measurement-of-the-timeline}

 You can adjust the unit of measurement that is used in the video timeline.
 You can view the timeline in Time, Frame, or Timecode.